Ayagikei/LifeUp-SDK/README.md

-In the 1.1.x version, **it supports querying the complete data list in LifeUp, such as task and product data**, and uses it as the data source of the desktop version.
+In the 1.1.x version, **it supports querying the complete data list in LifeUp, such as task and shop item data**, and uses it as the data source of the desktop version.

 You can also use these data for secondary development of LifeUp.